ptran1203/face_recognition/README.md

 #### 1.2.2 Train test split

-05 of 18 identities are randomly selected to evaluate the model performance (unseen data). the remains are training data.
+05 of 18 identities are randomly selected to evaluate the model performance (unseen data) and the remains are training data.
+So the training and testing examples are disjoint

 ## Model
 ### 1. Using pre-trained FaceNet (WIP)